2022 Badminton Asia Championships

-The 2022 Badminton Asia Championships was a badminton tournament held at the Muntinlupa Sports Complex, Muntinlupa in the Philippines from 26 April to 1 May 2022.
+The 2022 Badminton Asia Championships (officially known as the Smart Badminton Asia Championship 2022 for sponsorship reasons) was a badminton tournament held at the Muntinlupa Sports Complex, Muntinlupa in the Philippines from 26 April to 1 May 2022.
 The prior tournament was held in 2019, with no tournament held for the ensuing two years due to the COVID-19 pandemic.

 Tournament

-The 2022 Badminton Asia Championships is the 39th edition of the Badminton Asia Championships.
+The 2022 Badminton Asia Championships was the 39th edition of the Badminton Asia Championships.
 This tournament is hosted by the Philippines Badminton Association, with the sanction of Badminton Asia.

 Venue

-This international tournament is held at the Muntinlupa Sport Complex in Muntinlupa, Philippines.
+This international tournament was held at the Muntinlupa Sport Complex in Muntinlupa, Philippines.

 Point distribution

-This tournament is graded based on the BWF points system for the BWF World Tour Super 1000 event.
+This tournament is graded based on the BWF points system equivalent to the BWF World Tour Super 1000 event.

 Prize money

 The total prize money for this year tournament is US$400,000.
 Distribution of prize money is in accordance with BWF regulations.